Beyond Financial Wellness: Why Every CHRO Needs a Chief Payroll Officer

 Thank you very much for attending and supporting this webinar.
 We are going to have another webinar next week and we’re just going to keep doing webinars until this crisis is over and we can all return to in person events and possibly never shake hands again, is what I heard on MSNBC or something like that to see if we can reduce the flu.
 That’s what they were saying, but our next webinar is actually April 16th, and it’s going to be focused on managing healthcare growth during COVID-19.
 How drastic times are calling for drastic measures and I’m going to have another great guest with me.
 I’m going to have Terra Vicario, who’s the CMO of the Viventium and we’re going to talk about how CMOs are dealing with COVID crisis during this… and managing it through the health care industry and during this timeframe.

 So, Laura, thank you again.
 I really appreciate it.
 Enjoy your deputy title.
 Go tell your family that you’re now… now they’ve promoted in the eyes of DailyPay and hope to see you in person sometime soon.

 Yes.
 Thank you so much for having me.
 I really appreciate it.

 All right, great.
 Thanks much.
 Bye bye everybody.

-DailyPay, the premier provider of the daily pay benefit, goes beyond financial wellness with a flexible, simple, and compliant pay experience that strengthens the employee-employer bond and significantly enhances the employee experience throughout the enterprise, at no cost to the employer.CONTACT US
+DailyPay, the premier provider of the daily pay benefit, goes beyond financial wellness with a flexible, simple, and compliant pay experience that strengthens the employee-employer bond and significantly enhances the employee experience throughout the enterprise.CONTACT US